NiceneNerd/Hyrule-Builder/README.md

 usage: hyrule_builder build [-h] [--be] [--no-rstb] [--no-guess] [--title-actors TITLE_ACTORS] [--output OUTPUT] [--single] [--verbose] directory

 Builds a mod from a source-like structure into binary game files
+Note: Flags can be set using a config.yml file.
+See readme for details.

 positional arguments:
   directory             The main mod folder.
 For Wii U, this must contain a `content` folder and/or an `aoc` folder (the latter for DLC files).
 For Switch, you must use the following layout: